Copycat crime: Examples

 Various criminal acts have been inspired by many television shows, movies, books as well as other criminals.
 A list of a few crimes that have been a result of the copycat effect are:

 Television series

 Breaking Bad

 The television show Breaking Bad has been suspected of inspiring a number of crimes.
-The series depicts a high school chemistry teacher with cancer who begins making and selling drugs to obtain money for securing his family's financial future.
-A few crimes include the following:
+The series depicts Walter White, a high school chemistry teacher with cancer who begins making and selling drugs to obtain money for securing his family's financial future.
+Some of the most notable include the following:

-In Kansas City, Missouri, police found in 2010 the dealing of blue colored methamphetamine that seemed to be inspired by Walter White's meth.